Without Conscience: Summary & Review (Robert Hare)

 Psychopathy is defined both by a cluster of personality traits and socially deviant behavior.

-The difference, he says, has been blurred also because of the wrong characterization by the media, including journalist turned into psychologist Daniel Goleman.
+The difference, he says, has also been blurred because of the media’s mischaracterization, including that of journalist Daniel Goleman.

 But first of all, not all of them improve: some of them keep committing criminal acts until the day they die.